TheochemUI/eOn/docs/source/user_guide/potential.md

 # Potential

-`eON` supports a large number of potentials, some vendored within the executable and libraries and others via interfaces.
+`eOn` supports a large number of potentials, some vendored within the executable and libraries and others via interfaces.

 ```{note}